USYDShawnTan/esp32/README_EN.md

 - **Speech Speaking**: soft white breathing during playback

 ## API Endpoints
-- `POST /api/devices/{deviceId}/telemetry` – ingest telemetry (fall, vitals, temperature)
+- `POST /api/devices/{deviceId}/telemetry` – ingest fall-detection telemetry
 - `POST /api/audio/play` – queue a clip (`{"clip": "...wav"}` or `{"url": "..."}`) for the ESP32
 - `POST /api/audio/playback_done` – called by the firmware after playback to resume mic streaming immediately
 - `GET /api/devices` – fetch latest telemetry snapshot, alerts, and bridge status

 ## Troubleshooting
 - **Mic resumes too late** – confirm the ESP32 can reach `/api/audio/playback_done`; firewall or base URL issues will force the fallback timer.
-- **Negative temperature / nonsense vitals** – the server clamps out-of-range readings and substitutes nominal values; inspect sensor wiring or calibration if problems persist.
-- **Agent refuses telemetry questions** – ensure the backend logs show “[Vitals] Prompt refreshed …”.
-Missing Deepgram credentials or connectivity issues will stop the periodic prompt updates.
+- **Agent ignores fall updates** – check the backend logs or the `/api/devices` endpoint to verify telemetry is arriving; missing Deepgram credentials or connectivity issues will prevent updates from reaching the agent.

 ## Contributing
 Issues and pull requests are welcome.
 Please coordinate larger changes so the firmware and Python backend evolve together.